jmilette/borg-rclone-autobackup/README.md

   * `BACKUP_LOCATION`: The backup location e.g. `b2:my-backup/some-host`
   * `BACKUP_PRUNE`: The backup prune string e.g. `--keep-daily=7 --keep-weekly=4`
   * `BACKUP_NOW`: Runs the backup immediately, instead of waiting for the scheduled time
+  * `BORG_CUSTOM_ARGS`: python-style list with extra args to pass to borg, e.g. `"['--exclude','path/to/exclude1','--exclude','/path/to/exclude2']"

 The following environment variables setup B2 as the RClone target